 Benefits of the nasal rinse kit

 - You could experience better taste and sense of smell.
 Think of what it’s like when you’re stuffed with a cold and can’t taste a thing!

 - Reduction in medication consumption.
 A studied looked at 400 patients, 86 of which were 5-15 years old, found a 61.2% reduction in sinus-related medication use, like nasal sprays and decongestants

-- Your congested sinuses will be no more as you remove mucous.
+- Your congested sinuses will be no more as you remove mucus.
 Thus, it’s the perfect substance to trap dust pollen, chemicals, and dirt

 - Alleviate cold symptoms.
-Your mucous will thin out and is removed easier.
-As an added bonus, your other symptoms like a sinus headache will be greatly reduced
+Your mucus will thin out and is removed easier.
+As a bonus, your other symptoms like a sinus headache will be greatly reduced

 - Great for sinus infections, both chronic and acute.
 The thing is, medical nasal sprays don’t remove irritants and mucous as effectively